Best DDR4 RAM: Top memory kits you can buy in 2022

 Well, that concludes our list of the best DDR4 RAM kits on the market.
 The Team Xtreem ARGB DDR4-3600MHz is our pick for the best DDR4 kit you can buy right now.
 It topples the competition with high speeds and tight memory timings.
 It’s also one of the best-looking modules out there with a ton of RGB lights to create a light show inside the case.
 Corsair Dominator Platinum is also a worthy alternative if you’re looking to build a high-end gaming rig.
 We’ve also added some high-frequency kits like the G.Skill Trident Z Royal, which we think is the best-looking high-end memory module on the market right now.
 We’ve also included some budget options like the Corsair Vengeance LPX DDR4 modules for those looking to get started with an entry-level build.

-RAM kits, just like many other core components of a PC, are evolving at a rapid pace, and we already have DDR5 modules in the market now.
-You might want to check out our collection of the best DDR5 RAM if you’re an early adopter.
-The DDR5 kits are relatively more expensive but they also offer faster speeds and better overall performance for the next-gen builds.
-It’s been an exciting time in the world of computing with back-to-back major announcements including Windows 11, Intel’s Alder Lake CPUs and more.
-There’s never been a better time to build a PC, so be sure to check out our collection of the best monitors, or even the best webcams, if you’re looking to set up a fully kitted workstation for the Holiday season.
+RAM kits, just like many other core components of a PC, are evolving at a rapid pace, and we already have DDR5 modules in the market.
+But as we mentioned earlier, DDR5 memory modules are still relatively new and also quite expensive right now.
+Not to mention, you’ll also need a DDR5 compatible CPU and motherboard to use them.
+So unless you’re willing to spend a lot of money to build a future-proof PC, we think you’re better off buying DDR4 RAM kits, at least for now.
+It’s been an exciting time in the world of computing with back-to-back major announcements including Windows 11, Intel’s Alder Lake CPUs, and more.
+There’s never been a better time to build a PC, so be sure to check out our collection of the best monitors, or even the best webcams, if you’re looking to build a fully kitted setup, be it for work or gaming.